Kingaroy Peanut Silos: History

 Storage was one of the main needs of the South Burnett peanut growers.
 Silos were necessary to hold the nuts in dry storage, treat them if affected by damp, protect them from pests and allow controlled distribution so that the market was not flooded one year and short the next.
 Initially, the Peanut Board leased local barns and nuts were treated in the Railway's Grain Shed in the Railway Yard at Kingaroy.
 Realising that more permanent arrangements were required it was decided to build a block of silos, complete with treatment plant and machinery.
 The Board imposed a levy of ¼ pence/pound on peanuts delivered to the Board to cover the cost.
 In order to build the silos the growers formed the Queensland Peanut Growers' Cooperative Association Ltd. The Association issued shares to the growers in lieu of the levy received from the Board.
 In this way the growers themselves became the owners of any assets bought or built with the proceeds of their levy.

 The Association was formed and registered under the Primary Producers' Cooperative Associations Act 1923 to 1926.
 Between September 1926 and August 1928 land fronting Haly Street and the railway line to the south was acquired as a site for operations.
 Located near the commercial centre of the town and adjacent to the railway line, the future headquarters of the Peanut Board was well sited for loading and unloading of produce.
-Accordingly, a timber-framed and -clad silo (No. 1) was constructed in 1928 together with a long shed which housed machinery for cleaning, grading and shelling peanuts.
+Accordingly, a timber-framed and -clad silo (No. 1) was constructed in 1928 adjacent to the Kingaroy/Kilkivan rail line formation, together with a long shed which housed machinery for cleaning, grading and shelling peanuts.
 A long shed built at the same time, called the "Dump", had a storage capacity of a further 1,200 LT.

 The industry continued to develop steadily with regulation by government and growers alike.
 Lobbying of the State and Commonwealth governments by the Board resulted in embargoes against the importation of peanuts and supportive legislation.
 In August 1930 the Queensland Government issued an Order-in-Council constituting a Peanut Marketing Board for 10 years to control all sales of peanuts produced in Queensland.
 Marketing problems were overcome finally with the passing in 1939 of The Peanut Industry Protection and Preservation Act by the Queensland government which ensured that the Board held control over the planting, grading, treatment and marketing of peanuts in Queensland through the health provisions of the Federal Constitution.